aafandi/Stationary-Descendents/README.md

 (disconnected) stationary descendent integrals to a target elliptic curve.
 It was used to generate the results in the following preprint:

-Stationary Descendents and the Discriminant Modular Form https://arxiv.org/abs/2308.14198
+Stationary Descendents and the Discriminant Modular Form  \n https://arxiv.org/abs/2308.14198

 The classes and functions are written in Sage/Python, so the user will need an installation of